-Researchers Study Myelin to Help Improve Piglet Survival07 February 2014
+Researchers Study Myelin to Help Improve Piglet Survival01 May 2014

-US - About 10 to 20 per cent of piglets do not survive to weaning, and five to ten per cent are stillborn.
+About 10 to 20 per cent of piglets do not survive to weaning, and five to 10 per cent are stillborn.
 Unlocking the effects of myelin production, an important aspect of brain development, in piglets may be one of the keys to their survival.

 Overall, these studies suggest that reduced myelin may contribute to poor survival of low-birth-weight piglets, and that improved myelination may help the piglet's ability to avoid the sow when necessary, according to Dr Vallet.

-You can view the full report by clicking here.
+You can find out more about this research by clicking here.